Close Menu

 CONGENITAL HEART DISEASE AND MEETING LISTING 4.06

-Listing 4.06 is the listing the SSA uses to determine if you have a heart condition that qualifies for benefits.
-To win benefits under Listing 4.06, you first must be diagnosed with congenital heart disease by cardiac catheterization or another medical test.
+The SSA uses Listing 4.06 to determine if you have a heart condition that qualifies for benefits.
+To win benefits under Listing 4.06, you must have congenital heart disease diagnosed by cardiac catheterization or another medical test.
 You must also experience one of the following medical issues:

 • Cyanosis (blue skin due) at rest, and one of the following: